kecman/view/PLAN.md

 ## Backlog

+- [UI/UX] Implement simple undo for file loading, would be handy to be able to undo file clobbering...
 - [Rendering] Do a better job transparency
 - [UI/UX] Load files in a separate thread and report loading progress in the mode line
 - [UI/UX] Feedback when refreshing a file gives the same result